fzi-forschungszentrum-informatik/P3IV/docs/sections/utility.md

 Transformation among coordinate frames must be done with respect to line segments.
 The library performs interpolation among individual line segments and returns continuous values for distances.

 The library is written both in C++ and Python.
-C++ implementation templated for use with non-scalar types such as auto differentiation.
+C++ implementation is templated for use with non-scalar types such as auto differentiation.
 Because the C++ implementation is faster than its Python counterpart, it is wrapped with PyBind for use in Python.
 The separate Python implementation is aimed for use with libraries like `numba`, `JAX`, `cupy`.

 ##### Transformations